 2018 was a busy year for Richmond Rescue.
-We have completed the first major renovation to our building in more than twenty years and set records for the total number of calls and the number of patients transported.
-We also continue to be fortunate in our ability to recruit and retain volunteers.
+We have completed the first major renovation to our building in more than twenty years and set records for the total number of calls and the number

 Our mission is driven by our patients.
 Every year we push hard to improve the medical interventions, equipment, and response system available in our service area.
 At present we serve the towns of Richmond, Bolton, Huntington, and southern Jericho.
 Our volunteers and staff respond to a variety of requests for help, including: